uvaai/dpl/problems/adventure/less/index.md

 	- Moving around in the game is handled by the `move` method, by setting the "current" room to a different one.

-	- The `get_description` method provides the description of the current room, the room the player is in.
+	- The `get_description` method retrieves the description of the current room, the room the player is in.

 3. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
 After introducing the game, it repeatedly asks for a command from the user, and tries to perform that command.